Uvinza

 Southern Uvinza District is home to the Mahale Mountains National Park.
 A unique park that is home to both Chimpanzees and lions in the same habitat.

 History

 The area that is currently Uvinza district is historically known for its salt production in Tanzania.
-Uvinza was ruled by the Vinza people for hundred of years.
+Uvinza was ruled by the Vinza people for hundreds of years.
 During the German colonial period the town was named Neu Gottorp and under their occupation a railway line was built in the 1900s linking it to Dar es Salaam.
 The district council was created from the Kigoma District on 1 July 2013.